nmenant/iControl_LX_Lab/docs/class1/module2/module2.rst

    * `F5 iWorkflow <https://devcentral.f5.com/wiki/iWorkflow.HomePage.ashx>`_
    * `F5 BIG-IP <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM>`_

+..
+NOTE:: This lab is ``optional``.
+It gives you an example on what you can build/ implement with an iControl LX extension.
+It won't give you any knowledge on how to build your own extension or install one.

 **Exercises in this Module**

 - Lab 2.1 - Interact with a REST extension